SCEDC/ground-motion-packet/docs/guidelines-provider.md

 **If the provider has sufficient knowledge of the site installation, a stream should contain traces from a single sensor at a single sample rate.**

-**If the provider does not have enough information to determine if multiple time series with the same sample rate came from one or more sensors they should be put into the same stream.**
+**If the provider does not have enough information to determine if multiple time series with the same sample rate came from one or more sensors they should be put into the same stream.
+The data provider should the set the values to the appropriate keys in the "stream_housing" dictionary to "unknown" to mark this ambiguity.**

 Example
 ====